stevenvelozo/fable/README.md

 Fable Overview
 =====

 It is tiring to setup logging and settings management in every application you write.
-Fable provides a single line solution to have simple logging to the console via [bunyan](https://github.com/trentm/node-bunyan).
+Fable provides a single line solution to have simple logging to the console and file, with the options for plugins to things like bunyan and graylog.
 Add a simple configuration object and it can also write the log to a file.
 Or even mongodb!

 ## Install